NouranBakry/NouranBakry/README.md

 ### Hello World 👋

 I'm currently learning JavaScript and react.js.
 I am looking for a new cool gig.
 Follow me on twitter for updates on 100DaysOfCode. 😻
-Check out this app I created: unwind-unplug.netlify.app
+Check out this app I created: https://unwind-unplug.netlify.app

 <!--
 **NouranBakry/NouranBakry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.